pvikrama/File-System-Checker/Description.md

 Walk the directory tree and verify that the block bitmap is correct.
 If you find a block that should (or should not) be marked in the bitmap, notify the user and correct the bitmap.

 Additional Functionality:
-• Prints out the partition table information
+• Prints out the partition table information;
 • Prints out the superblock information